Break out your smoker and load it up with chips, and make this amazing Hickory Smoked White Chicken Chili Recipe!

 Like any good chili recipe, it all starts with the beans and to make sure this recipe lived up to my expectations I used 4 different BUSH’S Beans® to guarantee a winning white chicken chili recipe.
 BUSH’S Beans® has an incredible assortment of beans which made it really easy for me to get to the 4 beans I wanted in this chicken chili recipe.
 I used a combination of white BUSH’S Cannellini, Great Northern, Pinto and Garbanzo Beans®.
 The combo gave such an amazing flavor from the rich taste from the pinto beans to the subtle crunchiness in the garbanzo beans, the marrying of these 4 beans in my white chicken chili was perfection.

-For the base of this white chicken chili recipe I used leeks, onions, green bell peppers, poblano peppers, jalapenos and garlic.
+For the base of this recipe I used leeks, onions, green bell peppers, poblano peppers, jalapenos and garlic.
 Nothing fancy, but a great variety of vegetables to get me started.
 When it comes to making any chili, I like to take the time to caramelize the onions.
 It adds such a robust umami flavor with a touch of sweetness that serves as the ultimate starter to this chili.
 Once the onions are browned and translucent you then want to add in the peppers and sauté for a few minutes before adding in the beans.
 I used some chicken bone broth as the liquid to help get everything simmering while the chicken takes its time absorbing all those delicious smoky flavors.
 You can let the vegetables in this chicken chili simmer over low heat during the smoking process so all of the flavors can begin to come out making it absolutely wonderful by the time the smoked chicken goes in it.

 Once the chicken is done smoking you want to wrap it up in foil and let it rest so all the juices can absorb back into the chicken before removing the skin and pulling it.
 I’m not one for using the skin in chicken chili, but hey you do you if you want to add it just know that the dark red flavors form the smoke and rub may cause your chicken chili to not be so white.
 I simply used some forks to pull apart the chicken once I removed it from the bones.
 From there you simply add in the chicken along with some cumin, oregano, Worcestershire sauce, salt and a touch of cream and let that big ol’ pot sit over low heat as long as you’d like or begin pouring some bowls.
-As a rule of thumb, soup or white chicken chili in this instance, ALWAYS tastes better the next day because it gives it time for all the flavors to come out.
+As a rule of thumb, soup or chili in this instance, ALWAYS tastes better the next day because it gives it time for all the flavors to come out.

 Hickory Smoked White Chicken Chili Recipe